Wazza1999/Project-1/README.md

 ### Content

-- All code is original and only the recipes were taken from chatgpt
+- All code is originally created by me and only the recipe descriptions were taken from chatgpt
 - The footer links lead to Facebook, Youtube, Instagram and Linkedin

 ### Media

-- The photo used for the starter page was taken from https://www.themediterraneandish.com/arancini/
-- The photo used for the Mains page was taken from https://www.takeaway.com/foodwiki/italy/spaghetti-bolognese/
+ -The images used in every page was taken from [unsplash](https://unsplash.com/)
-- The photo used for the Dessert Page was taken from https://richanddelish.com/best-ever-chocolate-cake/

 - The Icons used in the footer were taken from https://fontawesome.com/